rohanbagde001/rohanbagde001/README.md

-- 👋 Hi, I’m @rohanbagde001
+Hi there

+-I’m Rohan Bagde
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source project
-- 📫 How to reach me ...
+- 📫 How to reach me:

 <!---
 rohanbagde001/rohanbagde001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.